-When making payments to non-resident aliens (NRA’s) for services, honorariums and/or associated travel expenses, you must determine whether it is legal to pay them, is the payment subject to tax, and what policies and procedures must be followed.
+When making payments on behalf of non-resident aliens (NRA’s) for services, honorariums and/or associated travel, you must determine whether it is legal to pay them, is the payment subject to tax, and what policies and procedures must be followed.
+Please contact ISSS & Payroll Services before agreeing to pay a foreign national visitor, or make travel arrangements on their behalf.

 Service/Honorarium Payments: